Rajasekhar342/Excel_Project/README.md

 * Highest selling category?,etc

-By analysing the data we get the following result. you can see the resultS by visiting the below link.
+By analysing the data we get the following result. you can see the results by visiting the below link.
 ![Sales Annual Report](https://github.com/Rajasekhar342/Excel_Project/assets/101009856/8c33a5ab-84be-4992-8a52-70d55f406c69)

 Key Insights: